Alabama On Campus Public Health Graduate Certificate Programs

 Choosing a learning format is personal.
 Campus study is often referred to a ‘brick and mortar’ or ‘traditional.’
-With the influx of online program options, you may be wondering what to do.
+With the influx of top online program options, you may be wondering what to do.
 Sometimes the amount of choice in ‘campus’ programs versus ‘online’ will help you – you might only find what you are looking for at graduate school because some courses need to be taken in person.
 You may also find that graduate schools are catering to working students more by offering courses during evenings or weekends or through intensives.
-Other points to consider as you frame your decision:
+Other points to consider as you make the best decision for your circumstances:

 If this sounds exciting to you, you can search for Graduate Schools by location; use the city, state, and country tabs to yield results.
 Then request info from the school to see if their public health certificate is what you are looking for.
 You can also use the subject selection headings to choose specific programs with ‘campus’ formats.

 When considering a graduate school for your Public Health Certificate, keep in mind that in the United States, the U.S. Department of Education designates the Council on Education for Public Health (CEPH) as the accrediting body for schools of public health and programs of public health.[iii]